Guess Who's Coming to Dinner (Grey's Anatomy): Production

 The episode was written by Mark Driscoll and directed by executive producer Debbie Allen.
-The table read for the episode took place on September 3, 2015, with filming starting shortly after on September 8, 2015.
-To mark the show's milestone 250th episode, the cast of Grey's Anatomy celebrated with a special event, which several actors shared on Twitter on September 15, 2015.
-Jessica Capshaw (Arizona Robbins) mentioned that the episode featured her favorite scene of the season so far.
+The table read occurred on September 3, 2015, with filming starting a few days later on September 8, 2015.
+The cast of Grey's Anatomy had a special celebration for the 250th episode of the show with several actors sharing the celebration on Twitter on September 15, 2015.
+Jessica Capshaw revealed that the episode included her favorite scene so far in the season.